 Tehran Taps Run Dry as Water Crisis Deepens across Iran

 “Even if we do ration and it still does not rain, then we will have no water at all.
-They (citizens) have to evacuate Tehran,” Pezeshkian said on November 6.
+They [citizens] have to evacuate Tehran,” Pezeshkian said on Nov.
+6.

 The water crisis in Iran after a scorching hot summer is not solely the result of low rainfall.